Yiwen-Gao/final-project/README.md

 # Secure Mail System
-This project allows a predefined set of users to send and receive mail from each other.
+This project allows a predefined set of users to securely mail messages to each other.

 ## Installation
 `$ git clone https://github.com/Yiwen-Gao/final-project.git`